 - Local experience – You’ll want a contractor that can recommend the proper siding as well as install it to ensure it withstands the local climate.
 The more experience a contractor has, the more likely they are to install your siding without a hitch.
 Out-of-town contractors are less likely to be familiar with local building codes and permit requirements.

 - High-quality materials – Not all contractors offer quality siding materials.
-Here at Midwest Exteriors Plus, we install high-quality siding from the name brand manufacturers, including James Hardie, Emco, and Alside.
+Here at Midwest Roofing, Siding & Windows, we install high-quality siding from the name brand manufacturers, including James Hardie, Emco, and Alside.

 - Certifications and awards – Certifications and awards speak to the quality of the contractor.
 We are an A+ BBB member that has won the Eagle award from United Products for the last six years.
 We are also a GAF Master Elite contractor and Pella Certified.
 Additionally, we won the Angie’s List Super Service Award in 2015 and hold an EPA license.